 The WAFTI Team recently released their short film, Nothing Depends On This (or Venus in Transit), to the public for free.
-Aaron Souders talks about their 48 Hour Film Project in this Tuesday Treat, which you can watch the Director’s Cut above.
+Aaron Souders talks about their 48 Hour Film Project in this Creator Conversation, which you can watch the Director’s Cut above.

 Tell me a bit about yourself and your role with Nothing Depends on This?

 As a group of guys making a podcast about urban adventuring in OKC, we hosted several shows about film for 48 Hour Film Project and deadCenter.
 We were encouraged to take part in the film culture in OKC.
 As film enthusiasts ourselves, we couldn’t resist.

 What five words would you use to describe your short film?

 A step-mother battles her arch-nemesis.

 NDOT is about a strong woman who will go to any lengths to show her dedication to her family.
 When she’s pushed too far, nothing can stand in her way.

 The idea came from our participation in the 48 Hour Film Project.
 We were required to make a Film de Femme as an adventure flick.